oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 We want `updateInventory()` and `updateOrder()` subtasks to be executed concurrently.
 Each of those can succeed or fail independently.
 Ideally, the `handleOrder()` method should fail if any subtask fails.
 However, if a failure occurs in one subtask, things get messy.

-- Imagine that `updateInventory()` failed and throws an exception.
-Then, the `handleOrder()` method will throw an exception when calling `inventory.get()`.
-So far is fine, but what about `updateOrder()`?
+- Imagine that `updateInventory()` fails and throws an exception.
+Then, the `handleOrder()` method throws an exception when calling `inventory.get()`.
+So far this is fine, but what about `updateOrder()`?
 Since it runs on its own thread, it can complete successfully.
 But now we have an issue with a mismatch in inventory and order.
 Suppose the `updateOrder()` is an expensive operation.
-In that case, we are just wasting the resources for nothing, and we would have to write some sort of guard logic to revert the updates done to order as our overall operation failed.
+In that case, we are just wasting the resources for nothing, and we will have to write some sort of guard logic to revert the updates done to order as our overall operation has failed.
-- Imagine that `updateInventory()` is an expensive long-running operation and `updateOrder()` threw an error.
+- Imagine that `updateInventory()` is an expensive long-running operation and `updateOrder()` throws an error.
 The `handleOrder()` task will be blocked on `inventory.get()` even though `updateOrder()` threw an error.
 Ideally, we would like the `handleOrder()` task to cancel `updateInventory()` when a failure occurs in `updateOrder()` so that we are not wasting time.
 - If the thread executing `handleOrder()` is interrupted, the interruption is not propagated to the subtasks.
 In this case `updateInventory()` and `updateOrder()` will leak and continue to run in the background.

 For these situations, we would have to carefully write workarounds and failsafe, putting all the burden on the developer.